-14.1 CHANGES IN SCOPE.
+- 14.1 CHANGES IN SCOPE.
 The Ownership Entity shall not make any changes or alterations to the Project (including the site layout, floor plan, elevations, or amenities) from Reservation without IFA's written authorization.
-This includes changes required by local governments to receive building permits.

-14.2 IFA PLAN REVIEW.
-The Ownership Entity shall submit final plans, specifications, the energy audit or analysis, preliminary lowa Green Streets checklist, and Capital Needs Assessment (CNA), if applicable, to IFA upon completion but no later than submission of the 10% Application.
-IFA shall give written approval before the Ownership Entity commences site work or construction.
+This includes changes required by local governments to receive building permits. - 14.2 IFA PLAN REVIEW.
+The Ownership Entity shall submit final plans, specifications, the energy audit or analysis, and Capital Needs Assessment (CNA), if applicable, to IFA upon completion but no later than submission of the 10% Application.
+IFA shall give written approval before the Ownership Entity commences site work or construction. - A. Initial Construction Package includes: - 1.
+Initial Energy Audit from the Energy Consultant outlining how selected energy targets will be achieved or on track to be completed.
+Audit may include initial preliminary scoring information. - 2.
+Letter from the architect or engineer confirming coordination with the energy consultant and the project's design complies with minimum energy requirements. - 3.
+Final drawings that include civil and architectural drawings. - 4.
+Project manual or specifications including technical details. - 5.
+Documentation of an enforceable minimum 1-year blanket construction warranty. - 14.3 PRECONSTRUCTION MEETING.

-14.3 ENERGY.
-For Acquisition/Rehab Projects, the Ownership Entity must provide:

-- A. A copy of the energy audit conducted by the Energy Consultant, and - B. Appropriate specifications to meet IECC standards or alternate cost-effective energy improvements with the final construction documents.

-IFA requires an engineer or architect to certify that the architect has met and coordinated the design with the energy consultant and Ownership Entity and that the design meets the applicable International Energy Conservation Code (IECC) as shown in Section 15 - Building Standards.
-The contract for the determination of the energy audit shall be between the certified rater and the Ownership Entity.
-This section does not apply to Historic projects.

-14.4 PRECONSTRUCTION MEETING.
 An IFA representative shall attend a contractor/developer construction meeting at or near the initiation of construction.
-The Ownership Entity must provide a copy of the contractor's initial pay application with a schedule of values when executed.

-14.5 MINIMUM DEVELOPMENT CHARACTERISTICS - ALL PROJECTS.
+The Ownership Entity must provide a current construction schedule and copy of the contractor's initial pay application with a schedule of values when executed. - 14.4 MINIMUM DEVELOPMENT CHARACTERISTICS ALL PROJECTS.
 All construction will use the following minimum development characteristics.
 Projects with Historic tax credits may request exceptions when recommended by the State Historic Preservation Office (SHPO).